The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: The Schr o dinger bridge problem and the static algorithm

-In this section, we introduce the Schr{\"o}dinger bridge problem, present its solutions and explain the algorithm designed based on the same.
-Since the accuracy of the nonlinear filter relies on the reliability of the underlying simulation procedure, such procedure should not rely on any distributional assumption (unlike EnKF) and it should not introduce any structural error (unlike EnSF).
-The algorithm (static) designed based on the solution to SBP turned out to be a simple one-step simulation procedure which introduces no model structural error, hence it is used as the workhorse for the later (dynamic) nonlinear filter design (EnSBF).
-We comment that such static algorithms is a simple transformed version of the Schr{\"o}dinger-F{\"o}llmer sampler, and was already studied in \cite{pham1} and \cite{sb10}.
-We defer the description of the (dynamic) EnSBF to the next section.
-We present two simulation results based on this static algorithm and show that it can generate data samples which are statistically close to that of the given data sample given complicated data structure.
-We comment that only Euler discretization and approximation via ensemble averaging are employed in the algorithm design and no further structural error is introduced.
-We then finish this section with showing the connection between the SB SDE and the reverse SDE in the score-based diffusion models which indicates that the current EnSBF is closely related to the EnSF.
+In this section, we introduce the Schr{\"o}dinger Bridge problem, present its solutions, and describe the algorithm derived from this formulation.
+Since the accuracy of a nonlinear filter depends critically on the reliability of the underlying simulation procedure, this procedure should neither rely on restrictive distributional assumptions, as in the EnKF, nor introduce structural model error, as in the approximation of the posterior score in EnSF.
+The static algorithm derived from the solution of the Schr{\"o}dinger Bridge problem leads to a simple one-step simulation procedure that introduces no such error.
+It therefore serves as the computational backbone for the dynamic nonlinear filter, namely the EnSBF which will be developed in the next section.
+We remark that this static algorithm is a simple transformation of the Schr{\"o}dinger--F{\"o}llmer sampler and has already been studied in \cite{pham1,sb10}.
+The detailed construction of the dynamic EnSBF is deferred to the next section.

+We also present two simulation experiments based on this static algorithm.
+These examples demonstrate that the method can generate samples that are statistically close to the given data samples, even when the target data exhibit complex structures.
+We emphasize that the algorithm only uses Euler discretization, ensemble-based approximation of the relevant expectations and ensemble approximation of the posterior distributions and no additional structural approximation is introduced.
+Finally, we conclude this section by establishing the connection between the SB SDE and the reverse SDE arising in score-based diffusion models.
+This connection shows that the proposed EnSBF is closely related to the EnSF.